yuk1i/Database-2022F/project_readme.md

-Each group member should only submit one copy on BlackBoard.
+Only one copy of each group should be submitted on BlackBoard.

 ## Tips